Lakshika Kaushik

 Avoiding situations that require speaking

-Seeming quiet, withdrawn, or uncomfortable around others
+Becoming quiet, withdrawn, or socially uncomfortable

 Keeping to themselves during interactions